kmonkeyjam/docs-1/docs/references/js-timing-events.md

 ```

 ## Gotchas
 - The timing semantics of these functions do not exactly match the timing semantics of a conventional JavaScript event loop, like one in the browser.
+Consider the following JavaScript code:
+    ```javascript
+    api.log("A");
+    setImmediate(() => {
+        api.log("B");
+    });
+    // do arbitrary stuff
+    api.log("C");
+    ```
+    When this code executes inside of a browser, the ordering is expected to deterministically be `A, C, B`.
+    When this code executes inside of a Transposit operation, the ordering will likely be `A, C, B` but it may also be `A, B, C`.
-- Timing is not exact; e.g. `setTimeout(function, 1000)` is not guaranteed to execute exactly 1000ms later in terms of wall-clock time.
+- Timing is not exact; e.g. `setTimeout(function, 1000)` is not guaranteed to execute exactly 1000ms later in terms of wall-clock time; however, it is guaranteed to execute _at least_ 1000ms later.
 - The `set*` and `clear*` functions cannot be mixed; e.g. this is incorrect:
     ```javascript
     const setTimeoutUuid = setTimeout(() => {